LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ![choose build from TestFlight that has test details](img/testflight-select-with-details.png){width="300"}
 {align="center"}

-## <span translate="no">TestFlight</span>&nbsp;Expiration Warning
+## *TestFlight* Expiration Warning

-For version 3.3.0 and newer, the usual [<span translate="no">Loop</span> expiration notification system](../operation/features/notifications.md#loop-app-expiration-notification) alerts the user when the app is within 20 days of expiration.
+For version 3.3.0 and newer, the usual [*Loop* app expiration notification system](../operation/features/notifications.md#loop-app-expiration-notification) alerts the user when the app is within 20 days of expiration.
 In addition to that modal alert, the user can examine the bottom of the Settings screen at any time to see the expected expiration date and time.

 ![expiration warning on settings for testflight example](../version/img/expiration-warning-testflight.svg){width="300"}
 {align="center"}

-## <span translate="no">GitHub Personal Access Token</span>
+## *GitHub Personal Access Token</span>

 Your *GitHub* `Personal Access Token` should be configured: